Ear Tips

 Ear Tip Selection

 The right ear tips will make or break your experience with an in-the-ear headset.
 Everyone has a different ear canal and may find better performance or more comfortable ear tips than those we include with our headsets.
 We encourage you to experiment.
 Your ear canals are unique to you and your left and right may require different size ear tips.
 Don’t discount this possibility.
-We ship the CQ1 with tubes appropriate to use with many premium ear tips.
-If you have a favorite pair of disposable ear plugs, you can even make your own ear tips that will work with the CQ1 from those.
+If you have a favorite pair of disposable ear plugs, you can even make your own ear tips that will work with the CQ1.

 Let’s consider some of the properties of ear tips we’re looking for with the CQ1: